galaxyproject/gxadmin/docs/README.query.md

 **NAME**

-query hdca-info -  (NEW) Information on a dataset collection
+query hdca-info -  Information on a dataset collection

 **SYNOPSIS**